CrispenGari/dataloom-py/README.md

     )
 ```

 - Within the `User` model definition, the table name is explicitly specified using the `__tablename__` property, set to `"users"`.
 This informs `dataloom` to use the provided name instead of automatically deriving it from the class name.
-If `__tablename__` is not specified, the class name becomes the default table name during the synchronization of tables.
+If `TableColumn` is not specified, the class name becomes the default table name during the synchronization of tables.
 To achieve this, the `TableColumn` class is used, accepting the specified table name as an argument.

+> 👉:**Note:** When defining a table name, it's not necessary to specify the property as `__tablename__`.
+However, it's considered good practice to name your table column like that to avoid potential clashes with other columns in the table.

 - Every table must include exactly one primary key column.
 To define this, the `PrimaryKeyColumn` class is employed, signaling to `dataloom` that the specified field is a primary key.
 - The `Column` class represents a regular column, allowing the inclusion of various options such as type and whether it is required.
 - The `CreatedAtColumn` and `UpdatedAt` column types are automatically generated by the database as timestamps.
 If timestamps are unnecessary or only one of them is needed, they can be omitted.